 - You know the teaching staff.

-- You know the college /the area.
+- You know the college / you know the area.

+- You have friends there.

+- You have accommodation.

 - You may have the opportunity to do tutorials or teach undergraduates where your work is known to academic staff (in the case of a Research Masters).

-Alternatively, you may choose a completely new environment or you may be limited as your course of interest may only be on offer in specific institutes and universities.
-To check out opportunities for studying abroad please see: www.gradireland.com/further-study/advice-and-funding www.prospects.ac.uk www.mastersportal.eu
+Alternatively, you could aim for the challenge of a completely new environment or you may be limited as your course of interest may only be on offer in specific institutes and universities.
+To check out opportunities for studying abroad please see;

+http://postgradireland.com//studying-overseas/default.aspx